ReallySecureShell/PapersPlease/README.md

 on the Internet, as funny as that would be.

 NOTE: To recover from the vulnerability after being exploited, you will have to power-cycle your printer.
-As the exploit is crashing an internal process in the printer, which causes said printer to go into a "failed" state.
+As the exploit is crashing an internal process which causes the printer to go into a "failed" state.

 Additionally:<br>